A note from Dr. B

 GLP-1 receptor agonists slow gastric emptying — food moves more slowly from the stomach into the small intestine.
 This supports appetite and blood sugar management, but it also means constipation, nausea, and post-meal bloating are commonly reported.
 Slower transit can compound these digestive effects over time.

-RCE is formulated to support three common digestive complaints associated with GLP-1 medication use: constipation (MgO osmotic softening), nausea and bloating (GinFort™ motility support), and gut microbiome disruption (Plenibiotic™).
+If your digestion has slowed and you're dealing with constipation, bloating, or nausea, RCE supports comfortable, regular digestion — constipation (MgO osmotic softening), nausea and bloating (GinFort™ motility support), and gut microbiome disruption (Plenibiotic™).

 "GLP-1 medications can be life-changing — but the digestive side effects are real.
 RCE was formulated to address not just the constipation, but the nausea and bloating too.
 Because you shouldn't have to sacrifice your gut comfort in order to achieve your health goals."